Chemistry (M.S.)

 M.S.
 Degree Requirements

-- Student must present a total of 30 credits for completion of the MS program.
-These 30 credits are as follows:
+- Student complete a total of 30 credits for the MS program as follows:

-- 20+ course credits, at least 8 credits of which must be in courses numbered 900 or above.
+- Minimum of 20 credits, at least 8 credits of which must be in courses numbered 900 or above are required.

-- Satisfactory performance in at least three path-specific (analytical, inorganic, organic, or physical) courses, which is a portion of the 20+ course credits required.
+- Satisfactory performance in at least three path-specific (analytical, inorganic, organic, or physical) courses, which is a portion of the minimum 20 credits of required.

 - 6 to 10 credits of CHEM 899 Thesis/Problems research credits.